herrerovir/SQL-world-layoffs/README.md

-# 📉 Wordwide layoffs: data cleaning and exploratory analysis
+# 📉 Worldwide layoffs: data cleaning and exploratory analysis

 This repository contains a data cleaning and exploratory data analysis project on worldwide layoffs using SQL.